digicademy-chf/chf_bib/Documentation/DataModel/Index.rst

     :target: /DataModel/DataModel.png
     :class: with-shadow

     Overview of the extension's data model.
 Check the :ref:`api-reference` for further details.

+It may become useful to use the 'type' property of ``Entry`` to simplify the available properties in the future.
+This would be adapted for the data model in the form of object variants.
+The author initially decided against this to avoid artificially limiting, for example, the option to add the name of a conference.